 Rehabilitation and Treatment

 An individualized treatment plan is developed based on the physical, social, and emotional findings of the evaluation and the patient’s personal goals.
 Treatment may focus on ambulation, muscle strengthening, and coordination, use of adaptive equipment, independent living skills, cognitive and communication skills, and bowel/bladder management.
+Compassionate care provided to assist patient and family in discharge planning to the most optimal environment.

 Contact Jeannie Freidhof, RN, Skilled Care Coordinator at 563-547-6366 for more information on the Skilled Care/Swing Bed Program at Regional Health Services of Howard County.